The Customer Success Playbook Doesn't Scale

 The uncomfortable trade-off

 This model requires giving up control.
-You can’t orchestrate outcomes if every customer interaction routes through your team.
+You can’t scale outcomes if every customer interaction routes through your team.
 You have to trust that a well-designed system — clear triggers, defined escalation paths, shared metrics — will produce better results than heroic individual effort.

 In my experience, it does.
 But it requires a level of organisational maturity that many teams haven’t reached yet.